 We created and installed thirty five large art tarpaulins or 'art tarps' which featured Kaff-eine's portraits of local residents.
 The art tarps were either used to create or improve shelter, or sold and traded for food and other necessities.
 The installation process was professionally photographed and captured on film.

-We are proud to feature Kaff-eine's portraits, the photographs and vignettes of daily life in the Happyland exhibition (2017 details below) and the stories, individuals and communities behind the project in the Happyland documentary (2017 screenings below).
+We are proud to feature Kaff-eine's portraits, the photographs and vignettes of daily life in the Happyland exhibition and the stories, individuals and communities behind the project in the Happyland documentary (upcoming exhibitions and screenings listed below).

 Want to take action?
 We encourage you to donate to Bahay Tuluyan, which works with children in Manila, Philippines, including in Happyland.
 You can donate through its affiliated Australian organisation here.

 Both communities are located in the port and neighbouring areas of Metro Manila and are home to over 80,000 residents.
 The communities' housing is piecemeal: homes are constructed from scavenged materials and located in areas vulnerable to flooding, typhoons, storm surges and fires.
 Residents have limited access to running water, sanitation and electricity.

 Baseco is the largest slum in Metro Manila and many residents construct their homes near or on the seawall, a wall designed to protect the city from storm surges.

 Barangay 105, otherwise known as Happyland (from the local word 'hapilan' for dumpsite), has developed around one of Manila's dumpsites, and the majority of residents make their living from the garbage that is delivered daily.
 Many residences are constructed on shifting, compacted garbage and set among former warehouses.

 Want to learn more about the communities and the areas they live in?

 Howie Severino for iWitness GMA, Black Manila, 3 May 2014.
 (Tagalog only).
 Watch here.